MSDOStoevsky/TVTrackr/README.md

-# TVTrackr (Name subject to change)
+# TVTrackr
-Android app that allows you to read about your favorite shows, and recieve notifications when the latest episode is coming out.
+Track your favorite shows on your phone with TVTrackr!
+No account necessary.

+Search a show from the www.TVmaze.com API and read about, then click follow and your phone will recieve a notification when the show airs!